jboss-switchyard/quickstarts/demos/policy-security-wss-signencrypt/Readme.md

 When running with this option:

-    mvn exec:java -Dexec.args="signencrypt"

-, you will be hitting the http (non-SSL) URL while providing authentication information, and see this in your log:

-    Caused by: org.switchyard.exception.SwitchYardException: Required policies have not been provided: confidentiality

-When running with this option:

     mvn exec:java -Dexec.args="confidentiality signencrypt" -Djavax.net.ssl.trustStore=connector.jks

-, you will be hitting the https (SSL) URL while providing authentication information, and see this in your log:
+, you will be hitting the https (SSL) URL while providing signed and encrypted information, and see this in your log:

     INFO  [org.switchyard.quickstarts.demo.policy.security.wss.signencrypt.WorkServiceBean] (http--127.0.0.1-8443-1) :: WorkService :: Received work command => CMD-86

+When running with this option:

+    mvn exec:java -Dexec.args="signencrypt"

+, you will be hitting the http (non-SSL) URL while providing signed and encrypted information, and see this in your log:

+    INFO  [org.switchyard.quickstarts.demo.policy.security.wss.signencrypt.WorkServiceBean] (http--127.0.0.1-8080-1) :: WorkService :: Received work command => CMD-86

+Wait - why did this work?
+Even though SSL was not used, the content of the message is encrypted, thus the confidentiality policy is still being fulfilled.

 Success!